 All lands in Vietnam are owned by people and the State, representative of the people, has the sole authority to administer it.
-In the central level, the National Assembly has the ultimate power to supervise and administer over the land.
+In the central level, the NA has the ultimate power to supervise and administer over the land.
 However, the day-to-day management is assigned to provincial-level People’s Committees.
 Any use of land is evidenced by a certificate of the land use rights, ownership of house and other assets attached to land.
 MONRE, for its part, is responsible for determining and setting up the land price bracket commonly applicable to each of categories of land to be submitted to the GoV for issuance.
 Pursuant to the principles of and methods for valuation of land and land price brackets, the provincial-level People’s Committees will set up and submit the localities’ land price tables to the People’s Councils at the same level for their approval before issuing.

-Land Contributions using Land use rights
+Capital Contributions using Land use rights

 According to the Land Law, capital contribution using land use rights is one of the ways to transfer land use rights from a person to another.
 This Law also made it clear that the entity receiving such capital contribution is granted a certificate of land use rights and that such entity, which may be a FIE, will have the rights of a common land user.
-But unlike the old law, the new Land Law no longer provides for the cases of termination of capital contribution using the land use rights.
-This makes the Land Law closer to Law on Enterprises in relation to the capital contribution using land use rights.

 In the context of JVCs, it is common that local parties use land use rights to make all or part of their contributions to the charter capital of the JVCs.
 As earlier said, such right will last throughout the duration of the investment registration certificate.

 When receiving the capital contribution using land use rights, it is particular to verify the conditions for capital contribution using the land use rights.
 The use of land for production and business through capital contributions using land use rights must ensure the following principles: